ELLIOTTCABLE/excmd.js/README.markdown

    ],
 ```

+... then re-build your code with `npm run prepare`.

 To debug OCaml implementation-code, it's useful to know that BuckleScript has a [debugging mode][]
 that vastly improves the inspector output for data-structures.
 One thing those docs *do not*
 mention, however, is that you only need to add `[%%debugger.chrome]` to a single ML file in the